Tjhayhay/Bible-Beasts-Project/README.md

 ## The Story

 You are approached by a software developer named Spruce Bingsteen who is working on a new web application to revolutionize the way we experience the beasts in the Bible.
 Spruce is looking for help with the DevOps side of the application.
 The developer has provided you with a repository that contains the source code for the application along with some commands to run the service locally.
-Spruce is stoked because he has made his first Dockerfile that can be used to build a Docker image for the application but he is complaining that is takes a long time everytime he make a change.
-Even to something irrelevent like the Readme.
+Spruce is stoked because he has made his first Dockerfile that can be used to build a Docker image for the application but he is complaining that is takes a long time everytime he makes a change.
 The developer has asked you to help with the following:

 ## Challenges - Choose 3

 1. **Docker**: You will find a Dockerfile in the root directory of this repository.
 The Dockerfile is poorly formatted and users are complaining that it takes too long to build the Docker image every time they make a change.
+It appears all the dependencies are being installed every time there is a change to any file in the repo.
 Tasks:
     - Optimize the Dockerfile to reduce the build time and size of the Docker image.
     - Is there anything that wouldn't function as expected in the Dockerfile?